How to Build Good Money Habits that Actually Last

 4. Split Your Bills into Payments

-Another good money habit to get into is splitting your bills into multiple payments.
-By splitting your bills into two or three payments each month, you can save a lot of money on interest and put yourself in a good position to make a lasting financial impact.
-It’s important that you make sure you have the money to make each of these payments.
-You don’t want to put yourself in a position where you’re struggling to make a payment and having to take out a loan to cover it.
+You must make sure you have the money to make each of these payments as you don’t want to put yourself in a position where you’re struggling to make a payment and having to take out a loan to cover it.
 This is how people get themselves into debt.
 Instead, you want to make sure that you have the money available to make each of these payments so that you don’t end up racking up more debt than you already have.
-You could consider Wagetap’s bill split feature to easily split your bill payments into three or four repayments that align to your payday.

 6. Separate Your Accounts